-If you’ve been on Tik Tok, YouTube, or anywhere on the internet – there is a huge chance you’ve heard of Olivia Rodrigo.
-Her debut single, drivers license broke countless records, debuting at #1 on the Billboard Hot 100 chart.
+If you’ve been on Tik Tok, YouTube, or anywhere on the internet, here is a huge chance you’ve heard of Olivia Rodrigo.
+Her debut single drivers license broke countless records, debuting at #1 on the Billboard Hot 100 chart.
 This heart-wrenching song has since resonated with people all over the world.

 Traditionally, Disney darlings who act on Disney’s Shows also sign with their record label, Hollywood Records.
 The label’s roster back in the day managed Hilary Duff, Demi Lovato, Miley Cyrus, the Jonas Brothers, Bridgit Mendler, and Selena Gomez.
-In the present day, Sofia Carson and Olivia Holt are the only Disney royalty under the Hollywood umbrella.
+Currently, Sofia Carson and Olivia Holt are the only Disney royalty under the Hollywood umbrella.
 Sabrina Carpenter having been recently signed to Island Records after being with HR since 2014.
 Rodrigo slipped through HR’s fingers and signed with Geffen Records, owned by Interscope.

 Rodrigo currently stars as Nini Salazar-Roberts on Disney+’s High School Musical: The Musical: The Series.
 Olivia’s first gig with Disney was on Disney Channel’s Bizaardvark.
 I have never seen the show.
 I only think of Jake Paul flexing about being on the show in 2017…and then now that Olivia has made it big in 2021.

-From here on out: I am going to go track by track on Olivia’s new record, “SOUR” and give my first impressions.
+From here on out: I will go track by track on Olivia’s new record, “SOUR,” and give my first impressions.

 The perfect track to start any record.
-Setting a theme of a body of work is one of the hardest things any artist can do.
-It can make or break if someone decides to keep listening or not.
-The song starts with “I want it to be like, messy”.
-This reminded me of Billie Eilish’s opener to “WHEN WE ALL FALL ASLEEP, WHERE DO WE GO”.
-“My Invisalign is out and this is the album” followed by laughter from Billie and her brother, Finneas.
+Setting a theme of a body of work is one of the hardest things any artist can do, But it can make or break if someone decides to keep listening or not.
+The song starts with “I want it to be like, messy.”
+This song reminded me of Billie Eilish’s opener to “WHEN WE ALL FALL ASLEEP, WHERE DO WE GO.”
+“My Invisalign is out, and this is the album,” followed by laughter from Billie and her brother, Finneas.
 Being judged on a global scale must be difficult for anyone.
 I cannot even imagine what it must be like as young as they both are.
-I cringe even thinking about the judgments I got online back in middle and high school– and Tik Tok wasn’t even a thing then.
+I cringe even thinking about the judgments I got online back in middle and high school, and Tik Tok wasn’t even a thing then.

 It’s no secret that Hollywood is exploitative of children in the industry.
 Child stars leaving the Disney bubble has become a sick joke.
-Almost as if media outlets like TMZ and gossip columns waiting for a “breaking point”.
-Miley caught smoking, Vanessa’s private photos being leaked, and Demi going to rehab.
-This is just a small insight into the gross obsession of wanting these kids to fail.
+Almost as if media outlets like TMZ and gossip columns are waiting for a “breaking point.”
+Miley was caught smoking, Vanessa’s private photos being leaked, and Demi going to rehab.
+Situations like these are just a small insight into the gross obsession of wanting these kids to fail.
 What do these three incidents have in common?
-They all were all 18 years old.
+They were all 18 years old.
 Olivia calling out the people waiting for her “Disney Girl Gone Wild!” moment is gross and unfair.

 A lot of us can relate to someone moving on quickly and feeling like you can’t let go.
-It doesn’t have to be a romantic relationship, this can also apply to losing a good friend, co-worker, anyone.
-Even though Olivia is talking about an ex-boyfriend, the pain is a universal feeling.
+It doesn’t have to be a romantic relationship; this can also apply to losing a good friend, co-worker, anyone.
+So even though Olivia is talking about an ex-boyfriend, the pain is a universal feeling.

 3: drivers license

 This song has already been analyzed to death…but there is a reason why.
-The bridge is so reminiscent of Lorde’s “Green Light”.
+The bridge is so reminiscent of Lorde’s “Green Light.”
 Driving is such a routine task that finding something beautiful in the most mundane of things is admirable.
-I don’t even know what else to say, it’s fantastic.
-If you haven’t seen the original version of it that fans first got a glimpse of on Instagram, I recommend it.
+I don’t even know what else to say; it’s fantastic.
+If you haven’t seen the original version that fans first got a glimpse of on Instagram, I recommend it.

 4: 1 step forward, 3 steps back

 Songs like this one are not usually my style.
-After a few listens, the song has since grown on me.
-A beautiful sentiment to wanting to move on but feeling as though it is impossible.
+However, after a few listens, the song has since grown on me—a beautiful sentiment to wanting to move on but feeling as though it is impossible.

 5: deja vu